Trump plans to meet North Korea's Kim in Vietnam February 27-28

 WASHINGTON (Reuters) - U.S. President Donald Trump said on Tuesday he would hold his second meeting with North Korean leader Kim Jong Un in Vietnam on Feb.
-27 and 28, while giving himself credit for avoiding a major war on the Korean Peninsula.
+27-28, while giving himself credit for averting a major war on the Korean Peninsula.

-In his annual State of the Union address to Congress, Trump said much work remained to be done in the push for peace with North Korea, but cited the halt in Pyongyang’s nuclear testing and no new missile launches in 15 months as signs of progress.
+In his annual State of the Union address to Congress, Trump said much work remained to be done in the push for peace with North Korea, but cited the halt in its nuclear testing and no new missile launches in 15 months as proof of progress.

 “If I had not been elected president of the United States, we would right now, in my opinion, be in a major war with North Korea,” Trump said in his address.

+Trump had raised fears of war in 2017 when he threatened to rain “fire and fury like the world has never seen” on North Korea because of the threat its nuclear weapons and missiles posed to the United States.

 Trump met Kim on June 12 in Singapore in the first summit between a sitting U.S. president and a North Korean leader.
-Trump has been eager to hold a second summit in spite of a lack of concrete progress in persuading North Korea to give up a nuclear weapons program that threatens the United States.
+Trump has been eager to hold a second summit in spite of a lack of concrete progress in persuading North Korea to give up its nuclear weapons program.

+His relationship with Kim, he said on Tuesday, “is a good one.”

 Communist-ruled Vietnam, which has good relations with both the United States and North Korea, had been widely touted as the most likely venue for the meeting.
 Trump did not say which Vietnamese city would host the two leaders, but both the capital, Hanoi, and Da Nang have been considered possibilities.